Dor-J/LogiDog-website-demo/DOCS/Q3/data_and_integration.md

     The data is use in the Dashbpard page and as a json file in this folder

+    Additionaly the shipment data is displayed using the shipment modal that renders the shipment item

 > API Design: Please design an API that will serve the client.
 Focus on input and
 > output format and communication protocol.